The Kampung Boy: Kampung Boy: Yesterday and Today

-John Lent, a scholar of comics, described Kampung Boy: Yesterday and Today as Lat's "crowning achievement".
-Published in 1993, Yesterday and Today returns to Lat's roots as a kampung child as described in The Kampung Boy.
-It explores in greater detail the games played by Lat and his friends and the lifestyle they had in the 1960s.
-However, Yesterday and Today also compares these past events to similar occurrences in the 1980s and '90s, contrasting the two in a humorous light; the opposition of the two time frames is further enhanced by rendering the portrayals of contemporary scenes in watercolour while those of the past remain in black and white.
-Lat's goal for this book was to "tell his own children how much better it was in the old days."
+Kampung Boy: Yesterday and Today is a spin-off to The Kampung Boy.
+Published in 1993, it returns to Lat's roots as a kampung child as described in The Kampung Boy.
+The book explores in greater detail the games played by Lat and his friends and the lifestyle they had in the 1960s.
+However, it also compares these past events to similar occurrences in the 1980s and '90s, contrasting the two in a humorous light.
+A Japanese edition of the book was published by Berita Publishing in 1998.
+As of 2012, the book had been reprinted 12 times.